These are Stephen Bamford's notes on the|

 It did not look the prettiest on the track, but it was very competitive in the hands of Craig Dent.

-Craig moved onto new pastures & garage employee Steve Bamford took over driving, two very succesful years followed, main competition those days coming from Shaun Magee (DB3 coupe, X Angela Brown followed by a DB2), Roy Martin (Mk111 saloon) & Jim Murray (Mk11 FHC) the Norman's having now emigrated.
+Craig moved onto new pastures & garage employee Stephen Bamford took over driving (being asked by Jack Moss, event entries & repairs on the car paid for by Four Ashes) , two very succesful years followed, main competition those days coming from Shaun Magee (DB3 coupe, Ex Angela Brown followed by a DB2), Roy Martin (Mk111 saloon) & Jim Murray (Mk11 FHC) the Norman's having now emigrated.

 Problems still existed though with con rods which would break for no apparent reason at all eg: after winning at Goodwood & setting a new record a Rod broke on the way home travelling at 40 mph.
 When the Rod broke, it came through the side of the block, but the car was at Curborough within a week with a (nother) rod & a patch over hole in the block.